Privacy Policy

 - Google Gemini API — receipt images and AI context are processed on Google's US-based infrastructure

-- Firebase (Auth, Firestore, Storage, Analytics, Crashlytics) — project data may reside in Google's default US region
+- Firebase (Auth, Firestore, Storage, Analytics, Crashlytics, App Check) — project data may reside in Google's default US region

 - RevenueCat — subscription and purchase data processed in the US